Beyond the Plastic Swords: What to Actually Do in Carcassonne

 Minerve

 Minerve is a tiny village about 45 minutes from Carcassonne, perched on a rocky peninsula above a canyon.
-It's officially one of France's most beautiful villages, and while that label is often meaningless, Minerve actually deserves it.
+It's officially one of France's "Plus Beaux Villages" (Most Beautiful Villages), and while that label is often meaningless, Minerve actually deserves it.

 What you need to know: